Visit Venice on a Shoestring Budget

 - Don't take large bags, as you won't be allowed to carry them around and will have to queue to check them in.

 - There are lots of stairs which might be a problem for those with mobility issues.
-There is a service life that you will be allowed to use - but it's a bit of a hassle.
+There is a service lift that you will be allowed, on request, to use - but it's a bit of a hassle.

-- This article describes visiting Venice on a shoestring budget but next time I might think about splurging 35 euros for a guided tour - which can be booked online and in advance.
+- This article describes visiting Venice on a shoestring budget but next time I might think about splurging 35 euros for a guided tour of the Doge's Palace.
+It can be booked online and in advance.

 - A good way to make use of limited time - an early visit to the Palace, followed by a rest and a snack in the Correr Museum cafe and then on to St. Marks Basilica.
 It's what we did!